Selection Practice Assignments

 Submission Instructions

-For each of the following practice assignments, save your solution in a .py file, with the name being selections and the number of the assignment.
+For each of the following practice assignments, save your solution in a .py file, with the name being "selection" followed by the number of the assignment.
 For example, for "Selection01: isOdd", save your solution in a file named selection01.py (notice the lowercase "s").
-Then, submit that file the respective assignment on codePost.io.
+Then, submit that file to the respective assignment on codePost.io .
+There are two types of problems: Required and Optional/Bonus.
+The Required problems must be submitted to attain full credit for the codePost assignment, while Optional/Bonus problems are provided to help you practice further and deepen your understanding of Python.

 Practice Assignments